hanshoglund/vitry/manual.md

 # Introduction
 Vitry is a functional programming language and an environment for representation and manipulation of music.
-The language has infix syntax and simple, expressive type system.
+The language has infix syntax and an expressive type system based on predicate matching.
 The represented music can be output in a variety of formats, transcribed to musical notation or used as control data for sound synthesis.

 The representation of music is abstract in the sense that it is not concerned with actual sound, but the formal structure of music.
 The basic idea is to give the user the tools needed to impliment any kind of *musical model*, while also providing implementations of standard cases.